ruhtar/ByteStore/README.md

 ## Project Overview

-ByteStore is an e-commerce project, combining robust features with a secure authentication system using JSON Web Tokens (JWT).
-Here's a brief look at the core entities and features that make ByteStore stand out:

 ### Core Entities:

 - **Users and Shopping Carts**: ByteStore allows users to create accounts and manage their shopping carts.